Z3Prover/z3/README-CMake.md

 If you have never used the python build system you can skip this step.

-The existing Python build system creates generated source files in the build tree.
-The CMake build system will refuse to work if it detects this so you need to clean your build tree first.
+The existing Python build system creates generated source files in the source tree.
+The CMake build system will refuse to work if it detects this so you need to clean your source tree first.

 To do this run the following in the root of the repository